noahehall/theBookOfNoah/aws_developer.md

       - Import / Export Snowball
         1. Import to S3
         2. Export to S3
+    8. transfer acceleration
+      - Utilize local edge locations to upload content to S3 - incur extra cost
+  - VPC
+    1. mapping
+      - Can span multiple AZ, but can’t span multiple regions
+      - One Subnet == one AZ, you can have security group spanning multiple AZ, ACL’s span across AZ (assign sg and ACL to two different subnets)
+      - 1 subnet can have 1 routetable
+    2. defaults
+      - When you create Custom VPC it creates default security group, default network ACL and default route table., it doesn’t create default Subnet
+      - when you create internet gateway, by default its detached, attach it to VPC then, only 1 IGW per VPC
+    3. flowlogs
+      - to capture all the traffic information into logs - logs everything (create IAM role and create cloud watch log group - and log stream)

 # AWS
   1. which services are free?